-On July 19, 1919 a major “race riot” broke out across Washington, D.C. as white mobs attacked predominately African American communities in Southwest D.C.
-The mob was retaliating against an alleged assault of white woman by a Black man.
+On Saturday, July 19, 1919 a major “race riot” broke out across Washington, D.C. as white mobs attacked the African American community and African American soldiers returning from WWI.
+The mob was retaliating against an alleged assault of a white woman, Elsie Stephnick, by a Black man, Charles Ralls.

 Elsie’s husband was a white, civilian employee of the navy.
 Hundreds of white sailors, soldiers, and marines formed “a mob in uniform.”

 Charles Ralls was found late Saturday evening.
 David Krugler writes in 1919, The Year of Racial Violence,

 The mob spotted Ralls walking with his wife and began beating them.
 The couple broke free and bolted home, shots ringing out behind them.
 The mob tried to break in, but Ralls’ neighbors and friends rallied to his defense — a return fusillade scattered the mob and wounded a sailor.
 Servicemen fired back as Black residents locked their doors and prepared to defend their homes. [p.
 73]